 raster-vs-vector2.jpg

 Above, we used the JPG format for both graphics - that's why you can see some noise around the edges of the charts and shapes on the right.
 If you split this image in two and used PNG for the right side, then the edges of the graphics would be sharp.
+PNG, however, is not infinitely scalable while maintaining sharp edges like SVG.
+It is, however, a simpler format than SVG and therefore causes fewer compatibility issues on older devices.

 WEBP - The Successor to JPG and PNG